surma/surma.dev/content/things/ditherpunk.md

 ### Riemersma Dither

 To be completely honest, the Riemersma dither is something I stumbled upon by accident.
-I found an [in-depth article][riemersma article] while I was researching the other dithering algorithms in this article.
+I found an [in-depth article][riemersma article] while I was researching the other dithering algorithms.
 It doesn’t seem to be widely known, but I _really_ like the way it looks and the concept behind it.
 Instead of traversing the image row-by-row it traverses the image with a [Hilbert curve].
-Technically, any [space-filling curve] would do, but the Hilbert curve works well and is [rather easy to implement using generators][lsystem tweet].
+Technically, any [space-filling curve] would do, but the Hilbert curve came recommended and is [rather easy to implement using generators][lsystem tweet].
 Through this it aims to take the best of both ordered dithering and error diffusion dithering: Limiting the number of pixels a single pixel can influence together with the organic look (and small memory footprint).

 <figure>
 <img loading="lazy" width="256" height="256" src="./hilbertcurve.png" class="pixelated" style="max-height: 50vh; width: auto">
-<figcaption>Visualization of the 256x256 Hilbert curve by making pixels brighter the later they are visisted.</figcaption>
+<figcaption>Visualization of the 256x256 Hilbert curve by making pixels brighter the later they are visisted by the curve.</figcaption>
 </figure>

 The Hilbert curve has a “locality” property, meaning that the pixels that are close together on the curve are also close together in the picture.
 This way we don’t need to use an error diffusion matrix but rather a diffusion _sequence_ of length $n$.
 To quantize the current pixel, the last $n$ quantization errors are added to the current pixel with weights given in the diffusion sequence.
 In the article they use an exponential falloff for the weights — the previous pixel’s quantization error getting a weight of 1, the oldest quantization error in the list a small, chosen weight $r$.
 This results in the following formula for the $i$th weight: